MyAssetMap/PublicAPI/Documentation/Layers.md

 - **type (Required):** The mapbox spec type of layer you are creating (point, line, polygon.
 - **mapID (Required):** The Map ID in which the group will be stored.

-_**Note:** Instead of passing a userID, I hope to auto authenticate every request with cognito, so the userID can be inferred._
+_**Note:** Instead of passing a userID, it should be passed automatically using the logged in user._

-_**DEPRECATED:** Create Layer is to be used instead as creating a new layer also creates the layer source, and layer group as needed._
 *

 ### Request: